biswas-12/biswas-12/README.md

 ### 🌟 About Me
 🎓 I'm a final-year **Computer Science and Engineering** student passionate about **Cloud Technologies**, **DevOps Practices**, and **Continuous Learning**.
-✨ I enjoy exploring emerging technologies and building communities
+✨ I enjoy exploring emerging technologies.

 ---